Common symptoms of VWD are:

 In cases of severe Type 3 VWD, bleeding can occur in newborns, especially from the umbilical cord and at the time of circumcision.
 These types of bleeding can also occur with Types 1 and 2 VWD, but only in rare cases.

 No. The symptoms of VWD vary greatly from person to person.
 Even members of the same family will have different symptoms.

 The type of VWD affects the severity of the symptoms, too.

-• The symptoms of Type 1 VWD are usually very mild.
+- The symptoms of Type 1 VWD can be very mild.
 However, it is possible for a person with Type 1 VWD to experience serious bleeding episodes.

 Symptoms of bleeding into a joint or muscle are:

 - a feeling of tightness in the joint or muscle

 - heat at the site of the bleeding

 - a limitation in movement of the joint